Dasharo/docs/docs/common-coreboot-docs/checkbox.md

     └──────────────────────────────────────────────────────────────────────────────┘
     ```

+> Marking the first option starts the full automate check.

 1. Select test suites (`SPACE` - select, `ARROWS` - navigation, `Enter` -
 go to the next test suite), which you want to run.
+Marking the first option
-After it all modules should
+starts the full automate check.
+After it all modules should be displayed and you
-be displayed and you can manually uncheck some modules, which you don't want to
+can manually uncheck some modules, which you don't want to test it.
-test it.

     ```bash
     ┌──────────────────────────────────────────────────────────────────────────────┐